rwb/ccjs710/README.md

 ```

 * Use a multinomial logistic regression program to estimate the relationship between seat belt use and injury separately in urban and rural places.
 Interpret what you see in these two analyses.
 * Use an ordinal logistic regression program to estimate the relationship between seat belt use and injury separately in urban and rural places.
 Interpret your results.
+How (if at all) do these results differ from those you obtained from the multinomial analysis?
 * Calculate the observed and expected frequencies for the two models.
 Comment on your findings.
 * Using the various model selection criteria discussed in class (log-likelihood ratio test, AIC, and BIC) what conclusions do you reach about using the multinomial or ordinal statistical model within each group (urban/rural)?